Bentonville man works to help diagnose ALS sooner

 “It takes about 18 months to two years to get diagnosed,” she said.
 “By the time they get diagnosed, that really is at the end of life, or they probably pass away before they’re able to get a diagnosis.”

-They are studying the physiological biomarkers to see if the brain is giving warning signs to the onset of ALS.
+They are studying the physiological biomarkers to see if the brain is giving warning signs of the onset of ALS.

 “How do you walk, how do you move your hands, how do you speak?” she said.
-“How do you’re facial movements change?”
+“How do your facial movements change?”

 “I am part of the voice study,” said Culpepper.
 “They’re looking at our voices, trying to determine when it starts to change because of ALS.”